tlswg/tls-key-update/draft-ietf-tls-extended-key-update.md

                                <-------- [NewKeyUpdate]
 ~~~
 {: #fig-key-update2 title="Extended Key Update Message Exchange."}
 #  DTLS 1.3 Considerations

 Unlike TLS 1.3, DTLS 1.3 implementations must take into account that handshake
 messages are not transmitted over a reliable transport protocol.
 As with other
-handshake messages with no built-in response, NewKeyUpdate messages MUST be
+handshake messages with no built-in response, `extended_key_update("new_keys")`
-acknowledged.
-Unlike the NewKeyUpdate message, the ExtendedKeyUpdateRequest
+messages MUST be acknowledged using the DTLS 1.3 ACK.
+By contrast,
-is acknowledged by the ExtendedKeyUpdateResponse.
+`extended_key_update("request")` is acknowledged by the peer’s
+`extended_key_update("response")`.

 The exchange has the following steps:

-1. Initiator sends a ExtendedKeyUpdateRequest message, which contains
+1. The initiator sends `extended_key_update("request")`, which contains a key
+   share.
+While an extended key update is in progress, the initiator MUST NOT
+   initiate further key updates.

+2. On receipt of `extended_key_update("request")`, the responder either accepts
+   or declines the request.
+If the responder accepts the request, it sets the
+   status in `extended_key_update("response")` to `accepted` and includes its
-a key share.
-While an extended key update is in progress, the initiator
+   own key share.
+While an extended key update is in progress, the responder
    MUST NOT initiate further key updates.

-2. On receipt of the ExtendedKeyUpdateRequest message, the responder
-either accepts or declines the request.
-If the responder accepts the
-request, it sets the status of the ExtendedKeyUpdateResponse message
-to `accepted` and includes its own key share.
-While an extended key
-update is in progress, the responder MUST NOT initiate further key
-updates.
-If the responder declines the request, it sets the status of
+If the responder declines the request,
-the ExtendedKeyUpdateResponse message accordingly and does not include
+   it sets the status accordingly and does not include a key share.
+Declining
-the key share.
-Declining the request aborts the exchange.
+   the request aborts the exchange.

-3. If the status of the ExtendedKeyUpdateResponse message
+3. If the status in `extended_key_update("response")` was set to `accepted`,
-was set to `accepted`, the responder transmit the ExtendedKeyUpdateResponse
+   the responder transmits that `extended_key_update("response")` to the
-message to the initiator.
+   initiator.

-4. On receipt of the ExtendedKeyUpdateResponse message with `accepted` status,
+4. On receipt of `extended_key_update("response")` with status `accepted`,
-the initiator is able to derive a secret key based on the exchanged key shares.
+   the initiator is able to derive a secret key based on the exchanged key
+   shares.

-5. The initiator transmits the NewKeyUpdate message.
+5. The initiator transmits `extended_key_update("new_keys")`.

-6. Upon receiving a NewKeyUpdate message, the responder MUST update its receive
+6. Upon receiving `extended_key_update("new_keys")`, the responder MUST update
-keys and epoch value.
+   its receive keys and epoch value.

-7. The responder acknowledges the received message by sending its
+7. The responder acknowledges the received message by sending its own
-own NewKeyUpdate message.
+   `extended_key_update("new_keys")`.

-8. After the initiator receives the NewKeyUpdate message from the responder, the initiator
+8. After the initiator receives the responder’s `extended_key_update("new_keys")`,
-MUST update its send key and epoch value.
-With the receipt of the NewKeyUpdate message the
+   the initiator MUST update its send key and epoch value.
+With the receipt of
-initiator MUST update its receive keys.
+   that message, the initiator MUST also update its receive keys.

-9. The initiator itself MUST acknowledge the received NewKeyUpdate message with an ACK message.
+9. The initiator MUST acknowledge the responder’s
+   `extended_key_update("new_keys")` with an ACK message.

-10. On receipt of the ACK message the responder updates its send key and epoch value.
+10. On receipt of the ACK message, the responder updates its send key and epoch
+    value.

 Note that the procedure above aligns with the key update procedure defined in
 DTLS 1.3.